Beesonn/Jarvis/README.md

 ## Commands

 ```
-* /start - Start the bot.
+start - Start the bot.
-* /newchat - Start a new conversation.
+newchat - Start a new conversation.
 ```

 ---